dollarshaveclub/go-productionize/README.md

 ### Usage

-To use the reporter library, you will need to import the library and the run the "New" function inside of the main of your service:
+To use the reporter library, you will need to import the library and then run the "New" function inside of the main of your service:

 ```go
 func main() {